Republic of Ireland national under-19 football team: Current squad

-Players born on or after 1 January 2004 are eligible for the 2023 UEFA European Under-19 Championship qualification campaign.
+Players born on or after 1 January 2007 are eligible for the 2026 UEFA European Under-19 Championship qualification campaign.

-The following players were called up for the three qualifier matches at Ferrycarrig Park in Wexford against Slovakia, Estonia and Greece, on 22, 25 & 28 March 2023.
+The following players were called up for the 2026 UEFA European Under-19 Championship qualification games against Kazakhstan, Cyprus & Netherlands on 12, 15 & 18 November 2025 in Netherlands.

-Caps and goals updated as of 28 September 2022, after the game vs Hungary.
+Caps and goals updated as of 18 November 2025, after the game vs Netherlands.

 Recent call-ups

-The following players have also been called up to the Republic of Ireland under-19 squad in the last 12 months and remain eligible:
+The following players have also been called up to the Republic of Ireland under-19 squad and remain eligible: